dralluy/marsrovers/README.md

 # Mars Rovers
 The project includes the main MarsRovers code challenge plus the optional exercise for remote access.
+The main design goal was doing a clear separation of concerns.
+For that, the final application layers follow a clean architecture convention.
+The domain layer has all the entities with the business rules.
+The application layer represent the use cases (in that particular case, executing a NASA command) The infrastructure layer is about exposing the uses case to be remotely accesible.
+It is developed following a classicist TDD approach.

 ## Prerequisites